meltoner/agrofelis/README.md

 ## The Project

-The Chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choice of suspension and wheels, and of course size is expected to vary, so the project proposes the particular chassis as a baseline since it is assumed that there will be different designs.
+The chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choice of suspension and wheels, and of course size is expected to vary, so the project proposes the particular chassis as a baseline since it is assumed that there will be different designs.
 The Project core is the open source programmable system that can migrate in various mechanical platforms either for motion control or for implement control while having programmable capability for automation and retaining the capability for precision applications and AI readiness.

 The chassis implemented for the project is an iron bar welded chassis with detachable components, with a maximum carrying capacity of 250 kilos of payload with no suspension for cost reduction.
 A four wheel drive system is employed with energy efficient in-hub motors that are dynamically controlled using feedback sensors in real time.
 The steering system is composed of two independent linear actuators driven with mechanical and energy monitoring sensors.